code-pushup/cli/packages/plugin-eslint/README.md

      };
      ```

+5. Run the CLI with `npx code-pushup collect` and view or upload report (refer to [CLI docs](../cli/README.md)).

+### Optionally set up categories

-5. (Optional) Reference audits (or groups) which you wish to include in custom categories (use `npx code-pushup print-config` to list audits and groups).
+1. Reference audits (or groups) which you wish to include in custom categories (use `npx code-pushup print-config` to list audits and groups).

    Assign weights based on what influence each ESLint rule should have on the overall category score (assign weight 0 to only include as extra info, without influencing category score).
    Note that categories can combine multiple plugins.